 Professor David Feldman performs frequently as a soloist, orchestral, and chamber musician.
 He holds multiple cello performance degrees, studying under Alan Weinstein of the Kandinsky Trio at Roanoke College, and Brian Hodges at Boise State University, for whom he was a teaching assistant.
 He is an alumnus of the Castleman Quartet Program, Bowdoin International Music Festival, and the Chautauqua Institution, completing additional studies under Peter Rejto, David Ying, and Steven Doane.

 Professor Feldman has been a member of the Roanoke Symphony Orchestra since 2008 and has performed as a concerto soloist with the Boise State University Orchestra, the New River Valley Symphony, and the Shenandoah Conservatory Orchestra.
-His popular music ventures include appearances with Charles Billingsly, D.J.
+His popular music ventures include appearances with Shane and Shane, Charles Billingsly, D.J.
 Spooky, Liza Minnelli, Art Garfunkel, and the Trans Siberian Orchestra, where he was a featured soloist in 2011.
 Professor Feldman also remains active as a recording studio musician, having worked with artists both nationally and internationally.

 In addition to performing and recording, Professor Feldman has served on the faculty at Ferrum College (Va.) and as a resident artist with the James String Quartet at Lynchburg College.
 Additionally, he has been a guest lecturer at the Virginia Tech School of Performing Arts.
 Professor Feldman has served as string orchestra director at Faith Christian School, Parkway Christian Academy (Va.,) and as an assistant teacher at the Virginia Tech String Project.